w-guo/Sparse-TDA/README.md

 ### Compiling dipha-pss (optional)

 This repository also contains the code for the *persistence scale space* (PSS) kernel method that is used for comparison in our paper.
 The core code for computing the kernel is provided by [Roland Kwitt](https://github.com/rkwitt/persistence-learning/tree/master/code/dipha-pss), and we include a copy under ```code```.
-You can compile ```dipha-pss``` via
+In case you want to replicate the results using the PSS kernel method, you also need to compile ```dipha-pss``` via

 ```bash
 cd code/dipha-pss